 Our Mission: To provide a safe, peaceful place for people and horses to experience kindness, hope and healing through equine assisted activities, as well as just relaxing at the stable.

-Located in St. Augusta, Minnesota, Angel Reins Stable is home to 13 horses, 10 of which are rescues.
-We offer programs at no charge to veterans, survivors of human trafficking, and others suffering from post-traumatic stress disorder(PTSD), depression, anxiety, and more.
-This year we are focusing on purchasing land next door.
-The 10 acres will be the foundation for a stable that will be complete with an indoor arena for year-round operations, and office spaces so we can better serve our horses and humans alike.
-As an emerging 501(c)(3), we have 25% of the land purchased.
-Your donations will directly impact the acquiring of this land.
+Located in St. Augusta, Minnesota, Angel Reins Stable is home to 14 horses (ages 5-30), ten of which are rescues.
+We offer programming at no charge to veterans, survivors of human trafficking, and others suffering from post-traumatic stress disorder(PTSD), depression, anxiety, and more.
+We also offer "Wellness Days" to area nonprofits.
+As an emerging 501c3, we continue to focus on purchasing land next door.
+This 10 acres will be the foundation for our facility that will be complete with an indoor arena for year-round operations, and office space so we can better serve our horses and humans alike.

 The best way to portray what we do is through the stories of the people and horses that have found hope and healing at Angel Reins Stable.

 Sunny was the first rescue to join the herd 16 years ago.
-Since then, nine more horses have come home.
-All rescued from situations they didn’t deserve.
-They arrived afraid, hurting, and hesitant of their future.
+Since then, nine more rescue horses have come home.
+All from situations they didn’t deserve, they arrive in much need of TLC.
 Today, all of our horses are happy, healing and healthy.

-Like Cowboy, pretty little Hope with one white leg, came to us from the Lone Star Kill Pen in Texas.
-She was an hour away from being loaded into a slaughter truck.
+Like Cowboy, pretty little Hope with one white leg, came to us from the Lone Star Kill Pen in TX .
+Hope was an hour away from being loaded into a slaughter truck.
 She and a survivor of Human Trafficking have built a very special friendship shared below:

 “When I first came to know about Angel Reins and the horses, I was in a residential safehouse for survivors of human trafficking.
 I had just gotten back from out of the country and hadn’t had a place to call home for years.
 Being a survivor wasn’t even something that ever crossed my mind, and I was broken and hopeless.
 I felt like much more of a victim during those dark days, and it wasn’t until I was given the chance to go to Angel R horse therapy program that I was able to heal and see myself empowered as a survivor of human trafficking.